Kuramas02/DoorClosing/README.md

 # DoorClosing
-## Plugin for SCP:SL EXILED, which closes the door 15 seconds after the opening specified in the configuration
+## Plugin for SCP:SL EXILED, which closes the door 15 seconds after the opening specified in the config

 Config Example:
 ```